 Sooooo … if you were a frenzied hip-hop electro-pop mastermind who drops beats like John McClane drops bad guys, you probably wouldn’t want to associate yourself with the word.
 You’d call yourself ‘Explosion Beast’ or ‘Annihilator’ or ‘Dance Yourself Sick’.
 That would be the predictable thing to do.
-The thing is: Ricky Reed – the producer, songwriter and multi-instrumentalist behind Wallpaper., our brand new Artist Of The Month – is anything but predictable.
+The thing is: Ricky Reed – the producer, songwriter and multi-instrumentalist behind Wallpaper., our brand new Featured Artist – is anything but predictable.

 Interested yet?
 Want to read on as we get all Home Depot on your ass and really start examining Wallpaper.?
 Or are you just a big old Doo-Doo Face?